Thanks for printing! Don't forget to come back to Meriwether & Tharp, LLC for fresh articles!

 Is alimony and/or child support taxed?

-Generally, spousal support received is considered taxable income, and thus must be included by the recipient spouse on his or her tax return as income.
-On the other hand, the paying spouse may deduct alimony payments on his or her tax return.
-Unlike alimony however, child support is neither tax deductible nor tax includable, meaning it is not viewed as income to the recipient spouse or as a deduction for the paying spouse.
+Alimony and child support are not tax deductible nor tax includable, meaning it is not viewed as income to the recipient spouse or as a deduction for the paying spouse.

 Which parent may claim the child dependency exemption after divorce?